v2.5.4

 import { setFrontendMode } from '@nullix/zod-mongoose';

-// On the frontend, enable frontend mode
+// Manually enable frontend mode

 setFrontendMode(true);